Proactive mindfulness: How do we engage with life?

 Neuroscience gives us a new context for mindfulness.
 It is not some sort of otherworldly state that is a break from ordinary reality.
 Life is interaction, and mindfulness is our natural ability to manage the interactions of life.

-Being mindful simply means being engaged in what we do.
+Being mindful means being engaged in what we do.
 It is a state of relaxed alertness, i.e., neither oblivious of what is going on, nor hypervigilant.

 Mindful vs mindless